Platform API for Partners

 The tokens created as part of provisioning can then be used to authenticate requests to a number of Platform API endpoints.
 Our Platform API has a well-documented schema and already serves all of our customer-facing tooling.

-Of the new concepts introduced, your add-on will now have an OAuth client secret and a number of OAuth authorizations, one token per provisioned add-on.
+Of the new concepts introduced, your add-on now has an OAuth client secret and a number of OAuth authorizations, one token per provisioned add-on.
 The OAuth client secret is only used to authenticate requests to create the scoped tokens; it is not used to authenticate other requests to the Platform API.

 Tutorial

 All new add-ons have access to the Platform API by default.
 The Platform API is standard for all add-ons using the v3 API as well.
-If your add-on was created before May 15, 2017, your add-on will need a flag set on our end.
+If your add-on was created before May 15, 2017, your add-on needs a flag set on our end.
 Please open a new support ticket to enable the flag.

 This tutorial assumes that you already have an add-on implemented for the existing Partner API integration.
 To get up to that point quickly, you can follow the Building an Add-on tutorial and refer to our add-on reference implementation.